Click on pictures for larger image.

 Marketing the Rainbow

-Unilever (est. 1929) is an Anglo Dutch multinational.
+Unilever was established in 1929 as an Anglo Dutch multinational: in 2018 it became British.
 Products include food, condiments, ice cream, vitamins, tea, coffee, breakfast cereal, cleaning agents, water and air purifiers, pet food, toothpaste, beauty products and personal care.
 Unilever is the largest producer of soap in the world.
 Their products are available in around 190 countries.
 Unilever owns over 400 brands and had a turnover in 2020 of 51 billion euros.
-Thirteen brands have sales of over one billion euros: Axe/Lynx, Dove, Omo/Persil, Heart (Wall's) ice creams, Hellmann's, Knorr, Lipton, Lux, Magnum, Rexona/Degree, Lifebuoy, Sunsilk and Sunlight.
-Other famous brands are Chesebrough-Ponds, Ben & Jerry's and Dollar Shave Club.
+Thirteen brands have sales of over one billion euros: Axe/Lynx, Dove, Omo/Persil, Heart (Wall's) ice creams, Hellmann's, Knorr, Lipton, Lux, Magnum, Ben & Jerry's, Rexona/Degree, Lifebuoy, Sunsilk and Sunlight.
+Other famous brands are Chesebrough-Ponds and Dollar Shave Club.

 Many of these brands, some older than 100 years, have done Marketing the Rainbow over time, but Unilever also has done some corporate campaigns.
 Here are a few examples of both.